Children's Hospital is part of the UPMC family.

 Born in a remote town in Puerto Rico, little Naldyshka Vega Valedon began to experience signs of liver disease only five days after birth as her yellow skin indicated jaundice.
 When more than a year of phototherapy did not reduce the bilirubin levels, the doctors became concerned about her risk for kernicterus, an extreme case of jaundice that can lead to serious neurological complications.

 Naldyshka was sent to San Juan where she was diagnosed with Crigler-Najjar syndrome, a rare condition that causes a toxic buildup of bilirubin in the liver.
-The specialists began discussing the need for more aggressive treatment with physicians from Children’s Hospital of Pittsburgh of UPMC who had visited the San Juan hospital in the past and were available to discuss Naldyshka’s case.
+The specialists began discussing the need for more aggressive treatment with physicians from UPMC Children’s Hospital of Pittsburgh who had visited the San Juan hospital in the past and were available to discuss Naldyshka’s case.

 The doctors recommended Naldyshka be transferred to Pittsburgh to undergo a transplant to clean out the bilirubin and give her a chance to live without fear of future build up.
 Before a transplant could take place, a donor needed to be found.
 Luckily, the little girl did not have to look any further than her own family as her father, Arnaldo, was a perfect match for a living donor transplant.